caocmai/django-react-heroku/README.md

 Go to your browser and in the address bar type in: `http://127.0.0.1:8000/`

 ## To Upload Project to Your Heroku
 I'm assuming you know how to deploy a simple Django project to Heroku.
-Below are added Heroku deployment instructions to deploy a Djano+React project.
+Below are added instructions to deploy a Djano+React project to Heroku.

 Heroku needs a build pack of nodejs as well as python so when you run  `$ heroku buildpack` you should see something like
 ```